Stuart-Mouse/Stuart-Mouse.github.io/devlogs/gon1-thoughts-on-text-file-parsers.md

 And because the lexer doesn't know the state of the parser, it doesn't know whether we expect only a simple string or an expression, which are the same thing to the LS parser we *could* just hint to the gon lexer that we are expecting a simple string next rather than an expression, but the problem

-Another tricky bit is that boththe gon and LS lexers sort of run ahead by one token so that the user can peek a token without consuming it.
+Another tricky bit is that both the gon and LS lexers sort of run ahead by one token so that the user can peek a token without consuming it.

 I think I will probably just end up entirely removing the lexer as a piece of state, and instead just call the lex_next_token proc directly, that way I can hint when I expect a name or a full expression